tsouanas/cliped/README.md

 ## Credits

-Based on / influenced by: @hrantzsch 's vimclip: https://github.com/hrantzsch/vimclip
+Based on / influenced by:
+https://github.com/hrantzsch/vimclip